AUTAUGA METRO JAIL

 The Corrections Division processes approximately 3400 inmates in and out of the jail annually, and maintains an average population of 160.
 There are 39 staff members assigned to the Metro Jail.
 The staff, headed by Jail Warden Captain Larry Nixon, is dedicated to providing a safe and secure environment for inmates, as well as for visitors to the facility.
 It is our goal to treat everyone in a respectful and professional manner.

 INFORMATION FOR FAMILY/FRIENDS OF INMATES

 An inmate is allowed three (3) white t-shirts, three (3) pairs of white socks and three (3) pair of white underwear.
 Female inmates are also permitted three (3) sports bras.
 If there is any wire in the bra, it will not be accepted.
-These items may be dropped off at the front desk, provided the inmate has been in the Autauga Metro Jail less than five (5) days – excluding weekends and holidays.
+These items may be dropped off at the front desk, provided the inmate has been in the Autauga Metro Jail less than seven (7) days – including weekends and holidays.
 All items must have inmates name written in permanent ink on each piece.
-If the inmate has been here longer than five (5) days, he/she must purchase these items from the commissary.
+If the inmate has been here longer than seven (7) days, he/she must purchase these items from the commissary.

 All personal hygiene products must be purchased from the commissary.
 If deemed indigent inmates are accommodated with an indigent package.